wp-plugins/open-table-widget/readme.txt

 = Open Table Widget Premium =

-The Pro version of Open Table Widget is a significant upgrade to Open Table Widget that adds many features to the plugin.
-Upgrade today and save 10% using coupon code
+Open Table Widget Pro is a significant upgrade to Open Table Widget that adds many features to the plugin.
+Upgrade today and save 10% using coupon code `otwupgrade` at checkout.
+Here is a preview of features included in the Pro version:

 [youtube http://www.youtube.com/watch?v=kWAVSxuNCl0]